liamnorm/chewguide/README.md

 If you get the error "The term flask is not recognized...", you may need to run

-`$ python -m flask run`
+`$ python -m flask run` instead.

 Then visit https://127.0.0.1:5000/ in a browser.
+A login page should appear.

 Type Ctrl + C to quit running the Flask app.

 ## Getting Started

-You should be faced with the login page.
+After running the app, you should be faced with the login page in the browser.
 Register for a Chew Guide on your local server by entering a username and password.
 After registering you will need to log in again.

 ## Key Features on the Chew Guide